-On the other hand, elderflower liqueur is becoming very popular.
+Elderflower liqueur (St, Germain is a popular one) is becoming very popular.
 I’ve been experimenting with different ways to use it since I always have it in the liquor cabinet for my cucumber gin martini.
 Why not use elderflower in place of triple sec?
-It work’s the same but gives a different color and unique flavor compared to your typical margarita.
+It works the same but gives a different color and unique flavor compared to your typical margarita.

 - 2 ounces reposado tequila